tvaneerd/today/feb28.md

     using ChannelId = StrongId<std::string, struct ChannelTag>;

 - a ChannelId really is just a StrongId over a string, unique across Channels.
 No more, no less.
+- (you still can't forward declare it, unfortunately)

 ### Naming is hard